PlayKit-ai/PlayKit-UnitySDK/README.md

-# Developerworks Unity SDK
+# PlayKit Unity SDK

-**Made with ❤️ by the Developerworks Team**
+**Made with ❤️ by the Playkit.ai Team**

-*Making AI game is hard, so we made PlayKit.ai.
+*Making AI game is hard, so we made PlayKit.
 It's easy mode.*